 In the points world, Chase cards are the big kahunas.
 You need to know a little rule called the 5/24 rule.
 Chase will not approve you for new cards if you’ve had 5 new cards in the past 24 months.
 It doesn’t matter where you got the credit cards- they could be Kohl’s, Old Navy, American Express, etc!
 There are some exceptions for business cards, but, again, don’t begin haphazardly applying for cards that may hurt you in the long run.

-We’ve learned how to maximize our Chase credit card points, too.
+Part of our Chase credit card points, too.
 For example, the Freedom card has quarterly spending categories that give you 5x points.
-Right now the category is gas.
-While this bonus is in place, my husband is putting all of his gas (he does sales) on our shared card.
-The Chase Business Ink card offers 5x points on cell phone and internet.
-Just by paying those two bills on that card, we are accruing 1500 points per month.
+Right now the category is Amazon.
+While this bonus is in place, I made my default Amazon payment method the Freedom card.
+It’s that simple!

 Southwest Companion Pass

 Our other favorite hack has been combining two Southwest credit card bonuses to earn their coveted “Companion Pass.”
 The Companion Pass allows you to bring a friend, spouse, or child (i.e. companion) on any flight for just a few dollars in taxes.
 To get the pass, you must receive 135,000 Rapid Rewards Points within the same year.